The Intuitive Empath And The Gift Of Caring

 Empaths often feel the person they are speaking to, watching, listening to, or interacting with.
 Empaths experience the sensation of the other person’s feelings as though they were their own.

-How do I protect myself as an empath?
+How do I manage life as an empath?

 While empathy and intuition are wonderful traits to possess, empaths often feel the need to help their neighbor before helping themselves.
 Depending on the type of empath you are, you might struggle more with anxiety or the desire to be introverted when managing your empath traits.